 The pacing of the show is ideal for those who love good character development and a story that continues to naturally progress.
 There is nothing wrong taking your time as long as you can reward your audience with a great payoff, this seems to be the case.

-The cast continue to shine, and while you get the expected great performances from Hiddleston, Laurie and Colman, it’s the likes of Tom Hollander and Elizabeth Debicki that are really starting to come to the forefront.
+The cast continues to shine, and while you get the expected great performances from Hiddleston, Laurie and Colman, it’s the likes of Tom Hollander and Elizabeth Debicki that are really starting to come to the forefront.
 Hollander has always been a versatile actor, but despite how compelling Laurie and Hiddleston are, it’s Hollander’s Corkoran who is coming as the character to watch out for as the weeks go on.

 Some want more action from The Night Manager, but there has been great action in every episode, and with such a great cast you want to spend more time watching the talent cast interacting with each other, rather than just running around shooting at people.